Is a CES device right for you? Learn what cranial electrotherapy stimulation is and how it can help you manage depression, anxiety, and insomnia.

 The concept of using electrical pulses as therapy for pain, insomnia, and behavior modification isn’t new.
 It was first theorized that electrical pulses could help insomniacs in 1902.
 Two doctors in France began to experiment with the technology while attempting to alleviate sleeplessness in their patients.
 This paved the way for further advancements in the 1950s in Russia.

 At some point, the diodes were placed over people’s eyelids when scientists believed that the current wouldn’t harm the eyes or the brain.
-Further research suggested it was a potential safety concern, and the eye area is avoided entirely with modern CES devices.
+Further research suggested it was a potential safety concern, and the eye area is avoided entirely with modern CES machines and devices.

 Over the years, researchers noted other potential applications for cranial electrotherapy stimulation.
 It was tested on individuals suffering from depression to see if it could aid in mood elevation and the reduction of suicidal thoughts.
 Patients would receive multiple treatments per day, and it could take a while before they displayed any results.
 Those who continued to receive treatments found that CES helped them sleep better, feel more energetic, and focus more effectively.
 Later studies showed that cranial electrotherapy stimulation could help patients suffering from addiction.